demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 21. microsoft-atp-list-investigations
 ---
-Retrieves a collection of Investigations or retrieves specific Investigation by its ID
+Retrieves a collection of investigations or retrieves specific investigation by its ID.
+##### Required Permissions
+**FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command

 `microsoft-atp-list-investigations`